Answers to your questions about Ladden Garden Village housing development in Yate.

 What provision are you making for secondary school pupils and how do you plan to accommodate growing numbers of pupils?

 There are 3 secondary schools serving the Yate and Chipping Sodbury school planning area: Brimsham Green (nearest to the development), Yate Academy and Chipping Sodbury.
-There are currently 328 surplus places across these three secondary schools.
+There are currently 318 surplus places across these 3 secondary schools.
 This surplus is more than sufficient to meet the immediate need arising from the development.

 We anticipate an increase in the number of pupils requiring secondary provision and propose expanding one of the existing schools to meet demand for places.
-Discussions with schools will start in early 2023 before progressing feasibility and design, with a view to completing the expansion for the 2026/27 academic year.
+Discussions are progressing regarding the expansion of one of these three secondary schools before proceeding to feasibility and design, with a view to completing the expansion for the 2026/27 academic year.
 This will be ahead of any increased demand arising from the development.

 Community facilities